mantidproject/mantid/Code/Mantid/docs/source/algorithms/SNSPowderReduction-v1.rst

 About Filter Wall
 #################

+Filter wall is enabled by setting *FilterCharacterizations* property to true.
+Then the \_getTimeFilterWall routine is used to build the filter wall from the data defined by *SplitInformationWorkspace* and  *SplittersWorkspace* properties.
 Time filter wall is used in \_loadData to load data in a certain range of time.
 Here is how the filter is used: